Technology is disruptive. The result? Mobile communications as a way of life and business.

 Also, did you know that a survey done by UniVoIP customer, Mental Health America, reported that employees “without access to flexible work are nearly two times more likely to have poor or very poor mental health” (10)?

 So, as we consider what mobile communications looks like today whether because of circumstance or evolutionary demand, we can be certain that the future of business and everyday life will entail more immersive forms of mobile business solutions.

 Here are the top 5 reasons why businesses around the world are leading with mobile communications for the future:

 - More Autonomy and Empowered Workers

-To discuss a specific example of how powerfully mobile communications has engrained itself into business and creates immense positive impact on operations, let’s discuss an exciting solution called Direct Route for Microsoft Teams.
+To discuss a specific example of how powerfully mobile communications has engrained itself into business and creates immense positive impact on operations, let’s discuss an exciting solution called Cloud Voice for Microsoft Teams.

 In today’s world, and in the future, staff members are expecting to instantly message, call, video chat, collaborate with teammates and virtually meet from any device, at any time.

 That’s where Microsoft Teams (MS Teams) comes into play.
 MS Teams acts as a central hub for workforce collaboration that integrates people, tools and content in a single platform.
 Essentially MS Teams has enabled offices to moved online, and everyone is loving it.